openharmony/docs/en/application-dev/reference/errorcodes/errorcode-window.md

 **Possible Causes**

-You attempt to start PiP when it is already started or stop it when it is already stopped.<br>
+You attempt to start PiP when it is already started or stop it when it is already stopped.

 **Solution**